How to build a website that supports your business goals

 Step 4: Choose the right platform to build your website

-Now that you’ve mapped out the structure of your website, it’s time to decide on the technology and platform that will best suit your business.
+This is a critical step in any website planning guide.
+Now that you’ve mapped out the structure, it’s time to decide on the technology and platform that will best suit your business.
 The platform you choose should be aligned with your goals and offer the flexibility to scale as your business grows.

 Step 5: Focus on user experiences

-Always remember, a visitor on your website will stick around if he is able to navigate the website well and get the right information as they scan the pages.
+Always remember, a visitor on your website will stick around if they are able to navigate the website well and get the right information as they scan the pages.
 A smooth, intuitive experience leads to better engagement, higher conversions, and a more satisfied audience.

 Ensure that your website looks great on all devices, especially mobile.
 With over 50% of website traffic coming from mobile devices, it’s essential to prioritize mobile-friendly design.
 Take care of the page load speed, navigation, and the CTA directions for every page.